chiragsrvstv/Logs-Analysis-Project/readme.md

 5. Clone or download the Github Repository to your vagrant directory

-6. Add 'newsdata.sql' database to the directory from       https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
+6. Add 'newsdata.sql' database to the vagrant directory from       https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

-7. Run the file 'loganalysis.py'
+7. Run the file 'loganalysis.py' as
     `python loganalysis.py`

-8. To explore the database 'newsdata.sql'
+8. To explore the database 'newsdata.sql' run
     `psql -d news -f newsdata.sql`

 #h2 Additional Information